 Squarespace makes plenty of support content such as webinars and tutorial videos available.

 As with Wix, Squarespace also offers a live support chat, however, this has somewhat limited hours of operation.
-An email option is also available, with answers sent 24 hours a day.
+An email option is also available, with answers sent around the clock.

-When it comes to live support, Wix has an edge, however, we liked Squarespace's static support just a bit more.
-Overall, you're in good hands with either provider.
+When it comes to direct support, Wix has an edge, however, we liked Squarespace's static support a bit more.
+At the end of the day, you're in good hands with either provider.

 Wix offers a free version - Squarespace doesn't.
 As such, should you want or need a free website, there's only one choice.

-Beyond that, Wix offers a total of seven premium subscriptions, divided into four website (Connect Domain, Combo, Unlimited, and VIP) and three business/ecommerce packages (Business Basic, Business Unlimited, Business VIP).
+Wix offers seven premium subscriptions, divided into four website packages (Connect Domain, Combo, Unlimited, and VIP) and three business/ecommerce ones (Business Basic, Business Unlimited, and Business VIP).

 All of the above include a unique domain, SSL certificate, and 24/7 customer service.
-In terms of storage, these increase with each package, starting from a mere 500 MB in the Connect Domain package, and extending up to 35 GB (VIP ) and 50 GB (Business VIP).
+Storage increases with each package, starting from a mere 500 MB with Connect Domain, and extending up to 35 GB (VIP ) and 50 GB (Business VIP).
 The two least expensive website packages cap bandwidth at 1 and 2 GB, respectively.
 The other five packages come with unlimited bandwidth.
 Wix is ad-free starting with the Combo subscription.

 |Free of Ads|